-Lori Loughlin & Daughter Olivia Jade’s Relationship Struggling Amid College Admissions Scandal
+Lori Loughlin & Daughter Olivia Jade’s Relationship Reportedly Struggling Amid College Admissions Scandal

 Page Six reports that things have gotten so bad between Lori and Olivia that the YouTube content creator is said to be barely speaking to either of her parents as they deal with the legal consequences of the scandal.

-As many fans already know both Lori Loughlin and Mossimo Giannulli were arrested earlier this month after they allegedly paid $500,000 to get Olivia and her sister, Bella, into USC by bribing college coaches to claim that girls were recruited rowing athletes.
+As many fans already know, both Lori Loughlin and Mossimo Giannulli were arrested earlier this month after they allegedly paid $500,000 to get Olivia and her sister, Bella, into USC by bribing college coaches to claim the girls were recruited rowing athletes.

 Both Lori and Mossimo were released on $1 million bail.
-Loughlin was later fired from her jobs at The Hallmark Channel, where she stars in the network’s movies and on the popular TV series, When Calls The Heart.
-She was also axed from the fifth and final season of Fuller House, where she played the beloved character of Aunt Becky.
+Loughlin was later fired from her jobs at The Hallmark Channel, where she stars in the network’s movies and on the popular TV series When Calls The Heart.
+She was also axed from the fifth and final season of Fuller House, where she played the beloved character Aunt Becky.

-As previously reported by The Inquisitr, paparazzi caught Loughlin’s Fuller House co-stars, John Stamos and Bob Saget leaving lunch and asked them about the scandal.
+As previously reported by The Inquisitr, paparazzi caught Loughlin’s Fuller House co-stars John Stamos and Bob Saget leaving lunch and asked them about the scandal.

-Saget revealed that he still loves Loughlin no matter what, and agreed with Candace Cameron Bure’s recent words at the Kids Choice Awards about family sticking together.
+Saget revealed that he still loves Loughlin no matter what and agreed with Candace Cameron Bure’s recent words at the Kids Choice Awards about family sticking together.

-Meanwhile, Stamos was more tight lipped, saying that he’ll eventually weigh in on the situation publicly, but that he is not ready at this moment in time.
+Meanwhile, Stamos was more tight-lipped, saying that he’ll eventually weigh in on the situation publicly, but that he is not ready at this moment in time.

 However, both actors refused to go into further detail about whether or not they’re upset with Lori Loughlin for putting their show in a bad spot, or if they believe the actress deserves jail time for her crime.